ha-pu/paperpy/README.md

 controlled by a main script, `paper.py`, which integrates these modules to achieve the desired workflow.

-The workflow uses `rclone` to interact with Dropbox.
-This step can be substituted by manually moving PDFs between folders.
+The workflow uses `rclone` to interact with Dropbox and is devised as a cron job.
+This can be substituted by manually moving PDFs between folders and triggering the script.

 ## Folder Structure